 Skip to main content

-Bottom line: Most Virginia seniors will not get a cash dental grant paid to them.
-The real help is usually Medicaid dental coverage, a free or sliding-fee clinic, Donated Dental Services, a Mission of Mercy event, VCU Dental Care, VA dental benefits, or a Medicare Advantage dental benefit.
-Start with the option that matches your insurance and how urgent your mouth problem is.
+Bottom line: Most dental help for older adults in Virginia is not a direct payment to the patient.
+The best paths are Medicaid dental coverage, clinics, Donated Dental Services, Mission of Mercy, VCU Dental Care, VA dental benefits, or Medicare Advantage dental benefits.
+Start with your insurance.
+Then call clinics and ask what they can do for your mouth problem.

 Emergency dental help in Virginia

-Call 911 or go to the nearest emergency room now if you have trouble breathing, trouble swallowing, swelling in your face or neck, heavy bleeding, a high fever with tooth pain, or an injury to your jaw.
-A hospital may not fix the tooth, but it can treat a dangerous infection or injury.
+Call 911 or go to the nearest emergency room now if you have trouble breathing, trouble swallowing, face or neck swelling, heavy bleeding, a high fever with tooth pain, or a jaw injury.
+An emergency room may not repair the tooth, but it can treat dangerous symptoms.

 Contents